kgish/tettra-to-confluence-migration/README.md

 # Tettra to Confluence Migration

-An advanced tool for migrating from Tettra to Confluence.
+An advanced tool for migrating from Tettra to Confluence easily without haven't to think too much.

+Feel free to use this on your own, but if you require support do not hesitate to contact me.

+Kiffin Gish
+kiffin.gish@planet.nl

 ## Installation